rostchri/tablegrid/README.md

 		    table_grid([object],options)
 		  end
 		end
-* Use the above helper in the index-action
+* Use the above helper in the index-action:
-	Assuming that a InheritedResources-Controller is used (collection = games-objects) Assuming that kaminari is used for paginate the cllection. content of index.html.haml: `= games_grid(collection,paginate(collection))`
+	Assuming that the Game-Controller is based on InheritedResources (collection = games-objects) and that kaminari is used for pagination. content of index.html.haml: `= games_grid(collection,paginate(collection))`
-* Use the above helper in the show-action
+* Use the above helper in the show-action:
 	Assuming that a InheritedResources-Controller is used (resource = game-object) Content of show.html.haml: `= game_grid(resource)`